Title: Paid Internship | Hepatitis B & C Patient Navigation Specialist (Bilingual Preferred)

 - Comfort with making outreach phone calls to patients and speaking to clinical providers.

-- Excellent communication skills and interpersonal skills, work well with others.
+- Excellent communication skills and interpersonal skills, work well with others in teams.

-- Strong desire to help others, empathetic, and self-motivated
+- Strong desire to help others, empathetic, responsible, and self-motivated.

 - Able to work with culturally diverse patients.